nodejs/i18n/guides/ROLES.md

 > NOTE: Not approved translation never go live, that's why we recommend for proofreaders to focus on validation process instead of translating

 To become a proofreader of locale, please create a new issue with request in base repository of project ([see table](https://github.com/nodejs/i18n/blob/master/guides/GET_STARTED.md/#i18n-projects)).
-To be sure in your experience, we require to translate at least 1000 strings in your locale as translator, and attach proofs to issue.
+To be sure in your experience, we require translate at least 1000 strings in your locale as translator, and attach proofs to issue.

 ### Translator